redhat-nfvpe/onap-lab-experimental/doc/hypervisor.md

 * The root user password
 * Its IP address on the work LAN

-Our scripts will be making changes to this machine.
-We will do our best to isolate our work: most of it will be under the user "stack", and most of what we run will be inside virtual machines, which we will set up with libvirt for the "stack" user session.
+Our scripts in the next steps will be making changes to this machine.
+They do the best they can to isolate our work: most of it will be under the user "stack", and most of what they run will be inside virtual machines, which we will set up with libvirt.

-However, some work will have to be done in root: installing some user packages and setting up custom network bridges.
+However, some work will have to be done in root: installing some utility packages and setting up custom network bridges as well as the virtual machines themselves.

 Step 2: Prepare the Hypervisor
 ------------------------------

-Edit `configuration/environment` and set `HYPERVISOR_ADDRESS` to point to our Hypervisor.
+Edit `configuration/environment` and set `HYPERVISOR_IP_ADDRESS` to point to our Hypervisor.
 We can use a host name.
 Then run:

     hypervisor/prepare